paupirles/paupirles/README.md

 - 👋 Hi, I’m @paupirles
-- 👀 I’m interested in Nutrition and culinary web pages
+- 👀 I’m interested in Nutrition and Food Data and Apps
-- 🌱 I’m currently learning about Mood and Nutrition
+- 🌱 I’m currently learning about Project Management
-- 💞️ I’m looking to collaborate on Nutrition or Culinary Apps development
+- 💞️ I’m looking to collaborate on Nutrition and Food Tech Companies
 - 📫 How to reach me in paulamariapirles@gmail.com

 <!---